Adam And Eve

 Self, Thine Own

 The Satan-Serpent proposes “…like God” to insinuate power, and Eve extends herself into that power.
 But the Temptation does not infer godly character, of which one quality is discernment.
-Discernment is how you live your life, and life is best lived through a consistent pathway.
+Discernment is how you live your life, and life is best lived through a consistent pathway, much in the manner we see Jesus perform.
+Satan, instead, reveals knowledge out of season and through the conduit of desire, as opposed to sanctity or wholeness, and it splits from the direct instructions of God.

 This knowing (“knowing good and evil”) and wisdom (“to make one wise”) will, instead, be assumed through the pathway of lust and aggrandizement.
 The godly attributes of obedience, caution, and insightfulness will be left behind.

 The base attributes for handling power are not first put in place.
-To have provided the foreknowledge for such matters would align more with God’s plan.
-In Jesus’ time, Knowledge (Knowing) and Wisdom will make up the final studies of priestly training.
+To have provided the foreknowledge for such matters would align more with God’s plan, currently developing but not yet fully revealed.
+To offer an example, in Jesus’ time, teachings in Knowledge (Knowing) and Wisdom will make up the final studies of priestly development.
 Intuitively, Eve may have sensed the importance of these two qualities.
 Regardless, for Adam and Eve, this timing is out of season.

 A fuller embrace of the flesh awaits Adam and Eve.

-Lust clouds perception and may override wisdom.
+Lust or desire clouds perception and may override wisdom.
 Eve does not rely on God, His teaching, or trust in the pathway God reveals.
 The Path of the Way unto God is superseded.
 Suddenly, these newly seeded events become the center focus, and part of that focus becomes Eve herself.
 The seductive incense of power rises to exhilarate the mind—Power out of season, perhaps?
-Even so, the new Self is created, and acquired without merit or effort—it is easy to sin.
+Even so, the new Self is created, and acquired without merit or effort—it now becomes easy to sin, or disobey.
+Beforehand, it was not so easy, Adam and Eve had to be convinced, and many a man and woman has been seduced in like manner.

-The false trail of illumination without God defines the very notion of, “ye shall be like God,”—in your imagination perhaps.
+The false trail of illumination without God defines the very notion of the personal view, “ye shall be like God.”
 The wisdom, the enlightenment, is never achieved through how a person might configure things or values rearranged by the intellect to suit oneself.
-The intellect may take you to a place and you may comprehend some things, but true knowledge or knowing comes by preparation, much like a field is prepared and then sown.
-The knowledge or wisdom arrives through the spirit, received as a manifestation of the spirit of God expressed from within.
+The intellect may take you to a place and you may comprehend some things, but true knowledge or knowing comes by preparation, much like a field is prepared and then sown, with the experience (harvest) to follow.
+The knowledge or wisdom arrives through the spirit as revelation, usually received as a manifestation of the spirit of God expressed from within.
+Most people have recognized this experience, whether by receiving motivations or as conviction.
 It seldom arrives as fruit offered by strangers.

-Eve misperceives everything.
-Once this false and blinded (disobedient) Self is created, the spiritual connections to the garden habitat cease and must cease in the physical world also.
-The place of God, the Garden of Eden, has been profaned, and both Adam and Eve offer excuses instead of accepting responsibility.
-The crushing blow becomes leveled, as the creation of this false self will require complete expulsion.
+Getting to know the spirit is far more important than studying intellectual treatments, which will later become the great complication concerning the law in Judaism, as Jesus will reveal.
+In short, Eve misperceives everything.
+Once this false and blinded (disobedient) Self is created, the spiritual connections to the garden habitat cease.
+Innocence has now entered into consequences.
+The place of God, the Garden of Eden, has been profaned, and both Adam and Eve offer excuses (legalisms) instead of accepting responsibility.
+These basic spiritual connections will continue to be broken outside the Garden as well.

-Even if understood symbolically—if the garden is rendered as some form of purity with God, or wholeness, then the garden is not compatible with this newly created self.
-As the Garden story further exposes, Adam completes the task through other paths—he relinquishes guardianship and thus loses his authority.
-The conduit to God is shredded, there is no longer a place for either of them in the garden.
+Even if one views the Garden story symbolically—if the Garden is rendered as some form of purity with God, or wholeness, then the Garden is not compatible with this newly created self.
+As the Garden story further exposes, Adam completes the task of expulsion through other wayward paths—his relinquished guardianship (responsibility) is often repeated within the story of Life, and thus man’s authority (moral expression) ebbs from him as well.
+The conduit to God is shredded, and there is no longer a place for either of them in the garden.

 *The Way emphasizes receiving, harvesting, and bounty, but not necessarily for wealth.
 The biblical standard is bounty, unlike the Sadducees who coveted wealth.